MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/project-governance-project-plan.md

 ﻿---

-title: Create a project plan
+title: Create a project plan for your Dynamics 365 implementations
 description: Learn how to create a well-structured project plan for your Dynamics 365 implementation that covers all the critical areas provides a feedback loop for improvement.
 author: TimoGossen
 ms.author: timogoss